George II of Greece: King-in-exile

 In occupied Greece, however, the leftist partisans of the National Liberation Front (EAM) and National Popular Liberation Army (ELAS), now unfettered by Metaxas's oppression, had become the largest Greek Resistance movement, enjoying considerable popular support.
 As liberation drew nearer however, the prospect of George's return caused dissensions both inside Greece and among the Greeks abroad.
 Although he effectively renounced the Metaxas regime in a radio broadcast, a large section of the people and many politicians rejected his return on account of his support of the dictatorship.
 In November 1943, George wrote to Tsouderos, "I shall examine anew the question of the date of my return to Greece in agreement with the Government".
 Either deliberately or accidentally, the version released for publication omitted the words "of the date", creating the impression that George had agreed to a further plebiscite on the monarchy, even though a retraction was issued.
 After Italy joined the Allies on 8 September 1943, communists in Greece seized weapons of the Axis and gained territorial power within the country.
 There were growing calls for George to hold a referendum and appoint a regent before he returned to Greece.
-It was suggested that the regent be the Archbishop of Athens and All Greece, Archbishop Damaskinos, who was a strong supporter of republicanism, and thus George heavily opposed this.
-Communists became the monarchy's main political opponent and a rival communist-led government, called the Political Committee of National Liberation, was established in occupied Greece and a pro-EAM mutiny, the 1944 Greek naval mutiny, among the armed forces in the Middle East, occurs.
+It was suggested that the regent be the Archbishop of Athens and All Greece, Archbishop Damaskinos, but as Damaskinos was a strong supporter of republicanism, George heavily opposed this.
+Communists became the monarchy's main political opponent: a rival communist-led government, called the Political Committee of National Liberation, was established in occupied Greece, and a pro-EAM mutiny occurred among the armed forces in the Middle East.
 On 8 April 1944, Tsouderis resigned and George appointed the liberal Sophoklis Venizelos.
-However, when Venizelos is discovered to have been involved in the mutiny, George appoints Georgios Papandreou as prime minister and Papandreou selects a Cabinet made up of multiple republican ministers.
+However, when Venizelos was discovered to have been involved in the mutiny, George appointed Georgios Papandreou as prime minister, and Papandreou selected a Cabinet made up of multiple republican ministers.
 It was agreed in the May 1944 Lebanon conference that the fate of the monarchy would be decided in a national referendum.
 George was very much opposed to a regency, and tried his best to turn Churchill against Archbishop Damaskinos, accusing him of being a communist and a Nazi collaborator.